dabit3/polygon-ethereum-nextjs-marketplace/README.md

 yarn
 ```

-2. Create a `.secret` file.
+2. Create a file named `.secret` in the root directory of the project.
 Either leave it blank or paste in a test account private key if you are going to be deploying to Matic Mumbai.

 _Consider using an environment variable if working on Matic Mainnet with real tokens and not storing them in a file associated with the project._